nus-cs2103-AY2324S2/ip/docs/README.md

 It is recommended you input the **due date** with format: `yyyy-mm-dd` such as `2019-10-15` (Be caution, February should be 02 not 2, and 3rd day should be 03 not 3).

-However, it is OK if you don't, in that case, the program will treat it as plain text not date, and will be displayed as what it is.
+However, it is OK if you don't, in that case, the program will treat it as plain text, not date, and will be displayed as what it is.

 Example: `deadline buy fish /by 2019/10/15`.